 1 1/2 tablespoons grated fresh ginger

-1/3 cup maple syrup (sorghum worked great, too, or maybe 1/3 cup brown sugar)
+1/3 cup maple syrup (sorghum works great, too)

 1/3 cup water

-TO STEAM: Start the water to boil for the steaming.
+TO STEAM Start the water to boil for the steaming.
 Peel the sweet potatoes and dice into pieces about 3/4".
 Place in an even layer in a steamer basket, cover and cook for about 10 minutes, until fully cooked.
-Remove from heat, uncover (so they don't get soggy).
+Remove from the heat, uncover (so they don't get soggy).

-TO BOIL: Place the whole sweet potatoes in a large pot and cover (plus a good inch) with water.
-Cover and bring water to a boil.
+TO BOIL Place whole unpeeled well-scrubbed sweet potatoes in a large pot and cover the sweet potatoes with plus an extra good inch, you want the sweet potatoes remain fully immersed, allowing for evaporation.
+Cover and bring the water to a boil.
 Adjust heat to maintain a fast simmer and let cook until a knife can be easily inserted into the center, about 15 minutes.
 Drain and let cool slightly.
 Peel and cut into a 3/4" dice.

-SAUCE: In a large skillet, melt the butter til shimmery.
-Add the ginger and let cook for a minute til fragrant.
+MAKE SAUCE In a large skillet, melt the butter until shimmery.
+Add the ginger and let cook for a minute until fragrant.
 Stir in the maple syrup and cook for 1 minute.
 Stir in the water and cook for 1 minute.
-Remove from heat, stir in the cooked sweet potato and stir well to coat.
+Remove from the heat, stir in the cooked sweet potato and stir well to coat.
 Season to taste and stir well again.
 Transfer to a lightly buttered baking dish.
 Cover with foil.

-BAKE: Preheat oven to 375F.
-Bake for about 45 minutes, stirring after 30 minutes (put foil back).
-Remove the foil, stir and cook for about 15 minutes until glaze has thickened just a bit.
+BAKE UNCOVERED Remove the foil, stir and bake for about another 15 minutes until the glaze has thickened just a bit.
 Serve immediately.

 THE DAY BEFORE Cook the sweet potatoes and assemble the dish.
 Cover and refrigerate.
 (The sweet potatoes don't turn brown, no problem.)

-THE DAY OF Return to room temperature, then bake.
+THE DAY OF Return to room temperature, then bake, allowing an extra 10-15 minutes oven time.

 ALANNA's TIPs & KITCHEN NOTES